teritorio/teritorio-basic-gl-style/README.md

 Derived from [OSM Bright](https://github.com/openmaptiles/osm-bright-gl-style)

-A GL JS basemap style showcasing OpenStreetMap.
+A GL JS basemap style showcasing OpenStreetMap tourism data.
 It is using the vector tile schema of [OpenMapTiles](https://github.com/openmaptiles/openmaptiles).

 ## Preview